 USDA's Agricultural Research Service Honors Scientists of the Year

-WASHINGTON, April 9, 2019—For her outstanding contributions to food science and processing, Agricultural Research Service (ARS) scientist Tara H. McHugh is the agency's Distinguished Senior Research Scientist of the Year for 2019.
-McHugh, director of the ARS Western Regional Research Center (WRRC) in Albany, California, is one of many ARS researchers being honored for their scientific achievements.
+WASHINGTON, April 13, 2021—For her outstanding contributions to research on crop responses to global climate change, Agricultural Research Service (ARS) scientist Lisa A. Ainsworth is the agency's Distinguished Senior Research Scientist of the Year for 2021.
+Ainsworth, research leader for the ARS Global Change and Photosynthesis Research Unit in Urbana, Illinois (Midwest Area), is one of many ARS researchers being honored for their scientific achievements.

 ARS is also honoring scientists who are in the early phases of their careers.
 The early-career awards recognize the achievements of ARS researchers with the agency for seven years or less.

 This year, the top award in this category, the Herbert L. Rothbart Outstanding Early Career Research Scientist of 2021, goes to Amanda M. Hulse-Kemp, a computational biologist at ARS’s Genomics and Bioinformatics Research Unit in Stoneville, Mississippi (Southeast Area).
 Hulse-Kemp is being recognized for her contributions to ARS, national and international research teams.
 Her work resulted in high-quality, impactful research and technology transfer.

 Hulse-Kemp worked on national and international collaborative efforts to develop high-quality genome sequences for a large range of crops.
 Her accomplishments include researching cotton genomes which was critical for the advancement of cotton research and breeding.
 She also worked on developing genome sequences for coffea arabica, spinach and pepper.

 ARS is honoring four other Area Early Career Research Scientists.
 They are—